 Anagen Phase

-Known as the “growth phase,” the anagen phase can last 2-7 years and determines the hair’s length before it falls out.
+Known as the “growth phase,” the anagen phase can last about 2-7 years and determines the hair’s length before it falls out.
 In this phase, cells in the hair follicle divide rapidly, producing a protein called keratin, and move upward to form the hair strand.
-Typically, 85-90% of hair follicles are in this growth phase at any given time.
+Typically, 85-90% of hair follicles are in this growth phase at any given time.1-3

 Catagen Phase